 All parts of the ACVM Certification Examinations will be given during a 2-day period.
-Exams for 2020 will be given at the Crowne Plaza AiRE- MSP Airport- Mall of America in Minneapolis, MN on Nov.
-20-21, 2020.
+Exams for 2021 will be given on Nov.
+12-13, 2021 and will be administered online.

 Candidates can qualify in one or more of the specialty areas of Bacteriology / Mycology, Immunology, Parasitology, and Virology.
 The deadline for application and submission of all supportive material is April 30.
 Applications submitted after this date, or incomplete applications, will not be considered.
 Applications are now available to complete online.
 Additional supporting materials can be submitted to:

 Attn: Jennifer Stalley